skowildcats/ComfortBnB/README.md

 # Technologies

 ComfortBnB is built using React as the frontend, HTML and CSS for styling.
 Ruby on rails combined with PostgreSQL establishes the backend for all data management needs.
-Additionally, google maps API was used to render maps and markers with a focus on enhancing user experience.
+Additionally, google maps API was used to render maps and markers.
+Lastly, the website was created with the intention of creatng a responsive website and focus on UI/UX.

 # Features